hirosystems/clarinet/docs/feature-guides/extend-clarinet.md

 title: Extend Clarinet
 ---

 > Warning: `clarinet run` will soon be deprecated in favor of a new way of interacting with smart contracts.
 The new documentation is under construction.
-In this meantime, learn more [in the clarinet-sdk Readme](https://github.com/hirosystems/clarinet/blob/01da3550670f321a2f19fd3b0f8df0fb4b769b08/components/clarinet-sdk/README.md).
+In the meantime, learn more [in the clarinet-sdk Readme](https://github.com/hirosystems/clarinet/blob/01da3550670f321a2f19fd3b0f8df0fb4b769b08/components/clarinet-sdk/README.md).

 Extend Clarinet to integrate clarity contracts with your own tooling and workflow.